Coming to Hospital

 • Respect the privacy of our patients, visitors and staff members by not filming or photographing them without their consent.

-• If you need support or advice, please contact the PALS Team, Monday – Friday 9am – 4pm.
+• If you need support or advice, please contact the Patient Advice and Liaison PALS Team, Monday – Friday 9am – 4pm.
 Telephone 0118 322 8338.
 The Hospital Palliative Care Team or Spiritual Healthcare Team are also available – please ask for their contact details.

 • Friends and relatives can also stay in touch with patients by smart device/mobile.
 There are iPads on the wards so you can safely communicate via video/social media.